Pronghorn: Movement

+Male pronghorns tend to have a higher level of physical activity than females, and apparently also have a greater blood volume relative to body size.

 Pronghorns are built for speed, not for jumping.
 Since their ranges are sometimes affected by sheep ranchers' fences, they can be seen going under fences, sometimes at high speed.
 For this reason, the Arizona Antelope Foundation and others are in the process of removing the bottom barbed wire from the fences, and/or installing a barbless bottom wire.

 The pronghorn has been observed to have at least 13 distinct gaits, including one reaching nearly 24 ft per stride.

+When a pronghorn sees something that alarms it, the white hair on the rump flares open and exposes two highly odoriferous glands that releases a compound described as having an odour "reminiscent of buttered popcorn."
+This sends a message to other pronghorns by both sight and smell about a present danger.
+This scent has been observed by humans 65 to 100 feet downwind from alarmed animals.
+The major odour compound identified from this gland is 2-pyrrolidinone.

 Range and ecology

-The present-day range of the pronghorn extends from southern Saskatchewan and Alberta in Canada south into the United States through Montana, Idaho, Utah, Nevada, Arizona, Nebraska, Wyoming, Colorado, New Mexico, Washington, and central Texas west to coastal southern California and northern Baja California Sur, to Sonora and San Luis Potosí in northern Mexico.
-They have been extirpated from Iowa and Minnesota in the United States and from Manitoba in Canada.
+Prior to the arrival of Europeans, the pronghorn was particularly abundant in the regions west of the Mississippi River which is still its primary range today.
+The amount of wildlife was considered to be so vast at one time that the prehistoric American Prairie—and as recently as 200 to 300 years ago—has been dubbed the "American Serengeti", due to the once-millions-strong herds of bison, elk, and pronghorn, as well as many other now-extinct megafauna.